florianprs/Control_of_the_Youtube_Stream/README.md

 Open a web browser and insert this IP adress.

 Now you will see the two buttons.
-ON in green en OFF in red.
-The first is used to start the stream and the second one allows to stop the live video.
+The green ON button(start the stream) and the red OFF button (stop live video).
 ### 7. Connecte a LED

-To see when the stream is on, you can connect a LED to the pin 7 (GPIO 4).
+Check if the stream is on, then you can connect a LED to the pin 7 (GPIO 4).
 Don't forget to put a 330 ohms resistor.

 ### 8. Run the code

-Then, copy the file "Control_stream2Youtube.sh" from this git to your Raspberry Pi.
+Finally, copy the file "Control_stream2Youtube.sh" from this git to your Raspberry Pi.
 You can paste this file to the folder /home/pi.
 Open a terminal in this folder and run this script :

 ```